You can find cool & fun things to do in Tbilisi at every corner. The city is lively, energetic and vibrant.

 Cool & Fun Things to do in Tbilisi: #1 Explore the Old Town

 The Old Town of Tbilisi is a labyrinth of narrow streets in the heart of the city.
-The Old Town is a mix of old and new architecture and a mix of authentic atmosphere and colours.
+The Old Town is a mix of old and new architecture and a mix of authentic atmosphere and colors.

 Walking through the Old Town is an absolutely pleasant thing to do, both during the day and during the night.